By Victoria Costello, PLOS Senior Social Media & Community Editor

 After finding and interacting with an initial group of your peers by following them, being followed back, tweeting and retweeting items of interest, you’re ready to try some more advanced community and conversation-building tools, including Twitter “lists” and “tweet chats.”

 - A Twitter list is an option on your profile settings which allows you to group together colleagues in one easily accessed virtual file.
-Then you can *Tweet to individuals on this list, turn the list name into a #(hashtag) you track, and, while not Twitter list dependent, if you maintain your own blog, it helps create a sense of community and facilitates discussion among your followers if you display your Twitter stream (your Tweets and retweets) on the home page.
+Then you can *Tweet to individuals on this list or turn the name you’ve given it into a “hashtag” such as #PLOSNeuro.
+For efficiency, track conversations among users of this hashtag using a multiple-Twitter stream monitoring app such as Tweetdeck.

 The more ambitious social media-minded researcher can try online curation tools – among them Storify.com and ImpactStory.com — to assemble tweets, which they can then post in blogs as topical science stories, conference reports or on altmetrics-based CVs.